-- Marchex Call Analytics.
+Marchex Call Analytics.
 Our Marchex Call Analytics technology platform provides data and insights that can measure the performance of mobile, online and offline advertising for advertisers and small business resellers.
 Our analytics technology tracks calls and helps advertisers understand which marketing channels, advertisements, keywords and creatives are driving calls to their business, allowing them to optimize their advertising expenditures across media channels.
 Call Analytics also includes call recording, call quality filtering and real-time call intelligence to provide insights into what is happening during a call and to measure the outcome of calls and return on investment.
-Advertisers may pay us a fee for each call or call related data element they receive from calls including call-based ads we distribute through our sources of call distribution or for each phone number tracked based on pre-negotiated rates. - Marchex Call Marketplace.
+Advertisers may pay us a fee for each call or call related data element they receive from calls including call-based ads we distribute through our sources of call distribution or for each phone number tracked based on pre-negotiated rates.

+- Marchex Call Marketplace.
 Through the Marchex Call Marketplace, we deliver a variety of call advertising products and services to national advertisers, advertising agencies and small advertiser reseller partners.
 The Marchex Call Marketplace is a mobile advertising solution focused on delivering customers on a pay-for-call or cost-per-action basis.
 We offer exclusive and preferred ad placements across numerous mobile and online media sources to drive advertiser qualified calls to their businesses.
 It leverages our Marchex Call Analytics platform to secure call tracking numbers and to provide qualified calls to advertisers by blocking spam and other telemarketing calls while working to optimize the return on investment for advertisers' marketing investment. - Local Leads.
 Our Local Leads platform is a white-labeled, full service advertising solution for small business resellers, such as Yellow Pages providers and vertical marketing service providers, to sell call advertising, search marketing and other lead generation products through their existing sales channels to their small business advertisers.
 These calls and leads are then fulfilled by us across our distribution network, including mobile sources, and search engines.
 The lead services we offer to small business advertisers through our Local Leads platform include pay-for-call, search marketing and ad creation and include advanced features such as call tracking, geo-targeting, campaign management, reporting and analytics.
 The Local Leads platform is highly scalable and has the capacity to support hundreds of thousands of advertiser accounts.
 Reseller partners and publishers generally pay us account fees and agency fees for our products in the form of a percentage of the cost of every click or call delivered to their advertisers.
 Through our contract with Yellowpages.com LLC ("YP"), we generate revenues from our local leads platform.
 We also have a separate pay-for-call services arrangement with YP.
-Both arrangements expire in June 2015.
-YP is our largest reseller partner and was responsible for 21% and 26% of our total revenues in the quarters ended March 31, 2014 and 2015, respectively.
+We recently extended these agreements through December 31, 2016.
+The primary local leads platform arrangement includes certain minimum fee commitments by YP from July 1, 2015 through June 30, 2016 and provides YP additional flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract.
+YP is our largest reseller partner and was responsible for 30% and 31% of our total revenues in the three and six months ended June 30, 2015, respectively.
 We also have a separate distribution partner agreement with YP.